zhullyb/monyhar/monyhar/tools/mb/docs/user_guide.md

 The `configs` key points to a dictionary of named build configurations.

-There should be an key in this dict for every supported configuration of Chromium, meaning every configuration we have a bot for, and every configuration commonly used by develpers but that we may not have a bot for.
+There should be an key in this dict for every supported configuration of Monyhar, meaning every configuration we have a bot for, and every configuration commonly used by develpers but that we may not have a bot for.